RenaKunisaki/sfadebug/README.md

 default.dol
 ===========

 This is a debug build of the game from shortly after the initial transition to GameCube (late 2001).
-This file is found on the (TODO: which one?)
-GameCube demo disc, where it's unused and presumably included by mistake.
+This file is found on `Interactive Multi-Game Demo Disc - July 2002 (USA)`, where it's unused and presumably included by mistake.

 I'm targeting this build because:
 - it has a lot of debugging functions/info that aren't present in retail builds (helps with identifying and reverse engineering)